jmw-phys/iNORG/README.md

     realized: finish the API with the eDMFT. (!!! only for the t2g orbital system !!!) next do : try to modify the eDMFT's python code.
     thinking: (same as prev)

+Version: v1.2.12 @ 2023.11.05
+    realized: update for APIzen, add the function of seimp_fixer(). next do : testing.
+    thinking: (same as prev)